← Back to research

 Tasklet

-Tasklet is an AI agent automation platform from the Firebase co-creator — describe what you want in plain English and agents execute recurring tasks across thousands of integrations.
+Tasklet is a cloud agent platform from the Firebase co-creator — describe work in plain English and always-on agents execute it across thousands of integrations.
+Now team-focused, with $20M raised at a $175M valuation and $5M ARR.

 Key takeaways